Skip to content

 The Ideal Candidate

-• Localized pockets of stubborn, diet-resistant fat
+• Localized pockets of stubborn fat

 Procedure Quick Facts